tenebrius1/tp/docs/UserGuide.md

 **Q**: Where is the data of CLITutors saved?

-**A**: CLITutors data is saved automatically after every command into a JSON file named addressbook.json.
+**A**: CLITutors' data is saved automatically after every command into a JSON file named clitutors.json.
 This file is stored within the data folder in the same location as the application JAR file and is created after the initial launch (and upon a command execution) of a fresh installation.

 --------------------------------------------------------------------------------------------------------------------
 ## Command Summary